 While the far points mark the solstices, the mid-points in these swings are the equinoxes (equi =same, nox = night), where the length of the day and night are the same.
-In the northern hemisphere, we have the summer equinox around June 21 and the winter equinox around December 21.
+In the northern hemisphere, we will have the spring equinox around March 21, the summer solstice around June 21, the fall equinox around September 22, and the winter solstice around December 21.

 Many ancient structures celebrate exactly this cycle.
 Stonehenge and many other circles of standing stones or wooden posts, like the woodhenge at Cahokia Mounds in the photo, are aligned to mark the solstice points.

 The Maya E-group, a common architectural feature in Lowland Maya sites, is believed to mark both the solstice points and the equinoxes (See diagram).

 Unlike modern people, who see the celestial events as mechanical, predictable, and fairly unimportant, ancient people saw them as terribly important parts of their lives.
 The changes in the heavens caused the changes on earth: the end of winter, the coming of spring, the rebirth of nature.
 But without human help, the motion of the heavens could cease or change, causing ruin and death for all the beings on earth.
 Important changes, such as the solstices and equinoxes, required recognition and participation, often in the form of rituals and sacrifice.